tg0h-archive/racy/docs/config.md

 Path for the config file: `config/config.yml`

+Create a config file following the format below.

-The config file lives in the Racy repo wherever node installs it.
+Place the config file along with the Racy repo wherever node installs it.

 I haven't figured out how to have it live in an os-specific path yet.